An effective succession planning strategy can make all the difference to employee engagement, morale and your bottom line.

-Be sure to inform the identified successor that they are a potential candidate or that they have been earmarked for a future role (without making an outright promises).
-Take this opportunity to determine if they are interested.
-They might be content with their current position.
-On the other hand, knowing that you see real promise in them might make them feel valued, resulting in even greater engagement.
+Be sure to inform the identified successor that they are a potential candidate or have been earmarked for a future role (without making an outright promise).
+Take this opportunity to determine if the employee is interested; they might be content with their current position.
+On the other hand, knowing you see real promise in them might make them feel valued, resulting in even greater engagement.

 4. Ensure Employees Know What’s Required of Them to Advance

 Once you have informed an employee that you believe they have great potential, the hard work begins — for the employee.
 Work with them to outline a plan that will help them develop their skills and strengths.
 Identify where they need to improve and what the company can do to help them.
 Be sure to meet regularly with your employees to track their progress and give them a clear idea of what is required of them.